![]() |

 The modules are listed in the reverse order of their execution -- here

-it to STDOUT, then it's processed by Apache::SSIChain
+it to STDOUT, then it's processed by Apache::SSIChain, which sends

 its output to STDOUT again.
 Then it's processed by